 The majority of storage devices that are commonly in use today are broadly classified into two categories:

-- Magnetic storage
+1. Magnetic storage

-The first storage type is commonly used in hard disk drives (HDDs) in laptops and computers where high data capacity is required (in several terabytes).
+The first storage type is widely used in hard disk drives (HDDs) in laptops and computers where high data capacity is required (in several terabytes).
 This is because it’s relatively inexpensive and offers decent read/write speeds.

-In magnetic storage, the data is stored on a rotating magnetic platter with the help of rea /write head.
+In magnetic storage, the data is stored on a rotating magnetic platter with the help of read /write head.
 However, because there are moving parts, this storage type can be damaged easily due to physical impact or even age.

-The second category, i.e. flash memory is mainly based on extremely tiny transistors and semiconductors that store the data.
+The second category, i.e., flash memory, is mainly based on extremely tiny transistors and semiconductors that store the data.
 Some good examples of this memory include thumb drives, micro SD cards, and even Solid-State Drives.

 Since there are no moving parts in flash memory, it’s safer than HDDs.
 Since the SSD drives are expensive, thereby restricting their use in large storage systems.

 Common Data Failure Issues with Every Type of Storage Media Device

 Since the hard drives have moving parts, any physical impact on the hard drive can lead to damage to the internal structure.
-In fact, the read/write arm inside the device is so sensitive that it can come off easily if the HDD is dropped from a table.
+The read/write arm inside the device is so sensitive that it can come off quickly if the HDD is dropped from a table.
 The read/write arm moves continuously when you use the computer, and over time, it can take a toll on it.

 So, the HDD can die due to age too.
 Hence, Experts recommend users to replace HDD’s after every 5-8 years.
 For data loss prevention i.e. sudden failure of hard drive, be sure to look for the following signs:

 Clicking or grinding noises

-- Low read/write speeds
+Low read/write speeds

-- Sudden system crashes/freezes
+Sudden system crashes/freezes

-2. Virus or Malware: A virus or malware can attack any type of storage media device from an SD card to a computer HDD.
+A virus or malware can attack any type of storage media device from an SD card to a computer HDD.
 It usually exploits the vulnerabilities of your computer security.
-Some of the common symptoms of a virus attack are the following:
+Hence, Some common symptoms of a virus attack include:

 System lags and sudden freezes

-- Corrupted or disappeared files
+Corrupted or disappeared files

-- The system won’t boot
+The system won’t boot

 Interrupting an OS update or software installation when it’s not authorized

-- Modification of registry settings (in a computer or laptop)
+Modification of registry settings (in a computer or laptop)

 Accidentally removing a storage device in the middle of a file transfer

 Data Failure and Solutions for Media Devices

-|Mechanical Failure||HDD||· Transfer the files to a healthy HDD immediately, in addition, to Get a replacement for the original HDD afterwards.
+Transfer the files to a healthy HDD immediately, besides, to Get a replacement for the original HDD afterward.

 Update the memory card reader driver and the USB driver when using the SD card on a computer.

 · Format the SD card (this will delete the files though)- We recommend to use a data recovery software.

 · Connect the SD card to a computer.
 Run cmd and enter the command “chkdsk d: /r” (d is the drive letter of the SD card) to scan the SD card and perform repairs (this may preserve files if successful).

 Assign a new drive letter to the SD card and try again.
-You can do this by launching “Disk Management” program on the computer and selecting the “Change Drive Letter and Paths” option.
+You can do this by launching a “Disk Management” program on the computer and selecting the “Change Drive Letter and Paths” option.

 Try formatting with another device (computer if currently trying on mobile, and mobile is currently trying on a computer)

 Remove the SD card from the device and reinsert.

 Change drive letter of the SD card using the “Disk Management” program

 So, there you have it- some of the most common data failure problems found in the storage media devices along with the solutions.
 If you ever encounter any of these, be sure to take action immediately.
 This is to ensure users facing data loss can avert damage through prompt action.
 If you wish to recover data upto 1 GB, then in that case Stellar offers free data recoveryto its users to recover free data upto a GB.

 We highly recommend that you create frequent backups of the files that are important to you.
 That said, if the problem has already become serious, then don’t try to extract the data by experimentation.
 Instead, call a reliable and professional data recovery service provider that can restore your data safely.